“Mama, I got somethin’ to tell ya…” said four-year-old Maggie as she knocked on my door during naptime.

 Are you having a hard time loving someone today?
 Would it help to remember how very much you have been loved, even at your lowest point of failure?

-Open the GIFT of Grace.
+Oh friend, open the gift of Grace.
 Put away the scissors.
-And take the LOVE deep into your heart.
+And take the Love deep into your heart.